fylobc/fylobc.github.io/_parts/Part_0.md

 “Excellent,” Lisa said.

-Mike led them out of the airport and got into a four person car with Lisa, Greta and Suhil, the other lead negotiator.
-They made awkward small talk for a bit and then passed into silence, as the hosts respected that Lisa and Suhil were tired from the long trip.
+Luis led them out of the airport and ordered a four person car for Lisa, Greta, Suhil (the other lead negotiator) and himself.
+The rest of the group also got into four person cars, with two visitors and two hosts.

+The lead car was quiet at first, as the hosts respected that Lisa and Suhil were tired from the long trip.
 It was like being on a cross between an aircraft carrier and one of the artificial islands off Dubai.
-The water was ever-present -- even in the center of the island you could smell the salt -- though the island was so massive it didn't feel the waves.
-The buildings were mostly apartment blocks, four or five stories high, with bungalows, family homes and office blocks scattered among them.
-The surface of the island had some gentle topography, and a hill on the eastern edge which was its highest point.
+The water was ever-present -- even in the center of the island you could smell the salt -- but the island was so massive it didn't feel the waves.
+The surface had some gentle topography, with a hill on the eastern edge as the highest point.

 Although Friedland had been completed just five years ago, there was a studied lack of sterility.
-The master urban plan had been done by B.I.G., but competitions had been held to design different parts of the city, and even specific buildings, so each part of the island had a distinct character.
-Each neighborhood also had a park, and the streets had wide bike lanes and tree-lined pavements, except for some narrows side streets which seemed to be reserved for pedestrians and cyclists.
+The master urban plan had been done by B.I.G., but competitions had been held to design individual neighborhoors, and even individual buildings, so each part of the island had a distinct character.
+The buildings were mostly apartment blocks, four or five stories high, with bungalows, family homes, office blocks and parks scattered among them.
+The streets had wide bike lanes and tree-lined pavements, except for some narrows side streets which seemed to be reserved for pedestrians and cyclists.

-The city bustled, but it still felt slightly undercrowded, and Lisa made a mental note that the infrastructure could easily support an increase in the population.
+The city bustled, but it felt undercrowded, and Lisa made a mental note that the infrastructure could easily support an increase in the population.

 After maneuvering through the streets, the car eventually got onto a wide highway which intersected the middle of the island.